The AHA continually enhances and refines its peer review process

 - Viewing the recording or slides below constitutes a completed training session.

 - Scoring and Triage Guidelines (PDF)

-- AHA Lay Reviewers/Impact on Mission (PDF) - A Lay Stakeholder (non-scientist) volunteer is an individual without formal training as a scientist who has a strong interest in advancing AHA-focused science and healthcare.
+- AHA Lay Stakeholders' Impact on Mission (PDF) - A Lay Stakeholder (non-scientist) volunteer is an individual without formal training as a scientist who has a strong interest in advancing AHA-focused science and healthcare.
 Engagement is usually based on intimate experience with cardiovascular or cerebrovascular disease or disorder as a survivor, family member, caregiver, or advocate.
 Learn more about AHA Lay Stakeholder Representatives in Science and Research.